The Grid: Exploring the Logan Square neighborhood

 RELATED: Read the Sun-Times’ definitive guide to Logan Square street art.

 Thanks for joining me and the Sun-Times team on this tour of Logan Square.
 I hope you’ll use all the information here for a do-it-yourself tour of this terrific, diverse neighborhood.
-Next up on The Grid: Andersonville.
+See you next time on The Grid!

 The Grid neighborhood guides